Ascendara/docs/getting-started/installation.md

 The Ascendara installer is a lightweight download (under 35MB) with a clean, modern interface.
 Once launched, it fetches the latest full setup package and walks you through each step.
 If you need a specific version, you can grab it from the [GitHub releases page](https://github.com/Ascendara/Ascendara/releases).

-### Optional Opera Offer

-You may encounter an offer to install Opera browser during setup.
-This partnership with work.ink helps fund Ascendara's ongoing development.
-Feel free to skip this if you're not interested—it won't affect your installation.

 ### SmartScreen Warning

 Windows Defender SmartScreen may flag the installer since Ascendara is open-source and doesn't use a paid code signing certificate.
 You can safely proceed by clicking "More info" → "Run anyway".